littlefattiger/littlefattiger.github.io/_posts/2019-11-10-Deep-learning-with-python-2019.md

 # Chapter 3

 3.1 Begin the deep learning process.
+Initially, it introduces the idea like building lego bricks on model to do deep learning and later use an example to tell us the code step by step.

 # Chapter 4